Avanade/CoreEx/src/CoreEx/Mapping/README.md

 The [`Mapper`](./Mapper.cs) class provides a simple (explicit) mapping implementation of the `IMapper`.
 It for the most part does _not_ employ reflection and/or run-time compilation; therefore, it is very simple and fast.

-The source and destintaion types and corresponding property mappings are configured using the [`Mapper<TSource, TDestination>`](./MapperT.cs) class which are registered with the owning `Mapper` using the `Register` method.
+The source and destination types and corresponding property mappings are configured using the [`Mapper<TSource, TDestination>`](./MapperT.cs) class which are registered with the owning `Mapper` using the `Register` method.
 Collection mappings are automatically enabled.

 Mappings are configured using the following methods.